eProsima/Fast-DDS-spy/docs/rst/user_manual/configuration.rst

 ---------------

 |spy| includes a mechanism to automatically detect which topics are being used in a DDS network.
-By automatically detecting these topics, a |spy| creates internal :term:`Readers<DataReader>` for each topic and for each Participant in order to read data published on each discovered topic.
+By automatically detecting these topics, a |spy| creates internal :term:`Readers<DataReader>` for each topic and for each participant in order to read data published on each discovered topic.

 .. note::

-    |spy| entities are created with the QoS of the first Subscriber found in this Topic.
+    |spy| entities are created with the QoS of the first subscriber found in this topic.

 |spy| allows filtering of DDS :term:`Topics<Topic>`, that is, it allows to define which DDS Topics are going to be
 relayed by the application.